Azure/ai-solution-accelerators-list/OpenAIDemos/README.md

 <br/>
 <br/>

-## Use Cases behind the OpenAI Solution Accelerators in More Details
+## Use Cases behind the OpenAI Demos in More Details

 We provide more details below for each OpenAI solution accelerator and its intended use:
 <br/><br/>